 In discussing the possibility of dialogue replacing this divisive mode of encounter, Rabbi Eilberg says, "the goal dialogue is to strengthen relationships and to strengthen community—to open the possibility for learning."

-Watch the following video clip to learn more about how Rabbi Eilberg and her community have used the resources of the Jewish Dialogue Group and the Public Conversations Project to, as she puts it, "change the way we talk to each other."
+Watch the following video clip to learn more about how Rabbi Eilberg and her community have used the resources of the Jewish Dialogue Group and Essential Partners to, as she puts it, "change the way we talk to each other."

 Building Middle East Dialogue in Canada

-Utilizing principles and strategies of the Public Conversations Project and the Jewish Dialogue Group, Canadian Academics for Peace in the Middle East has begun to work on numerous dialogue initiatives around issues related to the Israeli-Palestinian conflict in general, and specifically how this conflict is expressed on university campuses.
+Utilizing principles and strategies of Essential Partners and the Jewish Dialogue Group, Canadian Academics for Peace in the Middle East has begun to work on numerous dialogue initiatives around issues related to the Israeli-Palestinian conflict in general, and specifically how this conflict is expressed on university campuses.

 Intra and inter-group sessions have occurred, and more extensive workshops are being planned for the autumn.
-The integration of the work of the Public Conversations Project and the Jewish Dialogue Group into our repertoire in Canada, has helped us to “name” techniques and strategies we were already exploring.
-So too, the work of the Public Conversations Project and the Jewish Dialogue Group has helped us to hone in on skills to create a safe and inclusive environment wherein people are not only free to—but encouraged to—speak their mind, listen intently to one another and challenge their own beliefs and preconceived notions.
+The integration of the work of Essential Partners and the Jewish Dialogue Group into our repertoire in Canada, has helped us to “name” techniques and strategies we were already exploring.
+So too, the work of Essential Partners and the Jewish Dialogue Group has helped us to hone in on skills to create a safe and inclusive environment wherein people are not only free to—but encouraged to—speak their mind, listen intently to one another and challenge their own beliefs and preconceived notions.

 Oftentimes people are scared or intimidated by the word dialogue.
-However, the Public Conversations Project has a strong track record and successes that contribute credibility to the work that we are doing in Canada.
+However, Essential Partners has a strong track record and successes that contribute credibility to the work that we are doing in Canada.

-Canadian Academics for Peace in the Middle East
+Ryla Braemer is the manager of Campus Initiatives for the Canadian Academics for Peace in the Middle East.